 The Armenian plum tree is a species of the genus Prunus.
-But the fruit called Armenian plum is actually the most commonly cultivated apricot species.
+However, the fruit called Armenian plum is actually the most commonly cultivated apricot species.
 The Armenian plum (commonly called “apricot”) is the national fruit of Armenia and has been cultivated there for centuries.
 Read on for more Armenian plum facts, including the “apricot vs. Armenian plum” issue.

 What is an Armenian Plum?

 If you read up on Armenian plum facts, you learn something confusing: that the fruit actually goes by the common name of “apricot.”
-This species is also known as ansu apricot, Siberian apricot and Tibetan apricot.
+This species is also known as ansu apricot, Siberian apricot, and Tibetan apricot.

 The different common names attest to the ambiguity of the origins of this fruit.
 Since the apricot was extensively cultivated in the prehistoric world, its native habitat is uncertain.
 In modern times, most trees growing in the wild have escaped from cultivation.
 You can only find pure stands of the trees in Tibet.